kurkle/chartjs-chart-treemap/README.md

 });
 ```

+### Note about chartjs-plugin-datalabels

+Treemap is not using any scales currently and thats why [chartjs-plugin-datalabels](https://chartjs-plugin-datalabels.netlify.app/) plugin does not work with it.
-**Note** When other charts are using [chartjs-plugin-datalabels](https://chartjs-plugin-datalabels.netlify.app/) on the same page, you'll need to disable the plugin for treemap charts:
+When other charts are using datalables on the same page, you'll need to disable the plugin for treemap charts:

 ```js
 new Chart(ctx, {